Policy and legislation

 - Early detection issue of alert notification to Commission and other Member States

-- Rapid eradication in place within 3 months after alert notification.
+- Rapid eradication in place within 3 months after alert notification (If possible/feasible).

 - Restoration of damaged ecosystems undertaken [proportionate]

-- Reporting (by 3 years*) and every 4 years* thereafter on – surveillance system, distribution of species, action plans etc.
+- Reporting (June 1st 2019) and every 6 years thereafter on – surveillance system, distribution of species, action plans etc.

 Marine Strategy Framework Directive (MSFD)

 The Marine Strategy Framework Directive [DIRECTIVE 2008/56/EC] came into force on 17 June 2008.
 The Directive aims to achieve Good Environmental Status (GES) of the EU’s marine waters by 2020 and to protect the resource base upon which marine-related economic and social activities depend.
 In order to achieve its goal, the Directive establishes European marine regions (the Baltic Sea, the North-east Atlantic Ocean, the Mediterranean Sea and the Black Sea) and sub-regions on the basis of geographical and environmental criteria.

 In order to achieve GES by 2020, each Member State is required to develop a strategy for its marine waters (or Marine Strategy) to be reviewed every 6 years.
 The MSFD does not state a specific programme of measures that Member States should adopt to achieve GES, except for the establishment of Marine Protected Areas (MPAs).
 The MSFD does however outline 11 high level descriptors of GES in Annex I of the Directive.